 What is Energy from Waste (EfW)?

-From January 2019, none of Devon’s black bin bag waste goes to landfill.
-If it cannot be recycled or composted it goes to a Energy from Waste plant (also known as an Energy Recovery Facility)
+From January 2019, Devon’s black bin bag waste stopped going to landfill.
+If it cannot be recycled or composted it goes to an Energy from Waste plant (also known as an Energy Recovery Facility).

 Waste collection lorries deliver the waste to the tipping hall.